Rhode Island Adult Bariatric Surgery

 For more information please call (401) 793-3922

-Bariatric surgery is just one of several weight loss solutions used in the treatment of obesity.
-Brown University Health offers the region's only accredited Obesity Medicine Program in southeastern New England.
+Bariatric surgery is one component of our broader obesity treatment program.
+In partnership with Brown University Health, we offer the region's only accredited Obesity Medicine Program in southeastern New England.
+This program addresses obesity as a chronic disease influenced by genetic and lifestyle factors.

 Types of Bariatric Surgery